José Santos Zelaya

-José Santos Zelaya López (1 November 1853 in Managua – 17 May 1919 in New York City) was the President of Nicaragua from 25 July 1893 to 21 December 1909.
+José Santos Zelaya López (1 November 1853 – 17 May 1919) was the President of Nicaragua from 25 July 1893 to 21 December 1909.
+He was liberal.

+In 1909, Zelaya was ousted from office in a rebellion led by liberal Juan José Estrada who was aided by the U.S. government and Nicaraguan conservatives.
+The overthrow of Zelaya led to a civil war which was brought to an end with the U.S. occupation of Nicaragua in 1912.

 Early life

 He was a son of José María Zelaya Irigoyen, who was originally from Olancho, Honduras, and his mistress Juana López Ramírez.
 His father José María was married to Rosario Fernández.

 Politics

 Zelaya was of Nicaragua's Liberal party and enacted a number of progressive programs, including improved public education, railroads, and established steam ship lines.
 He also enacted constitutional rights that provided for equal rights, property guarantees, habeas corpus, compulsory vote, compulsory education, the protection of arts and industry, minority representation, and the separation of state powers.
 However, his desire for national sovereignty often led him to policies contrary to foreign investors.

 In 1894, he took control of the Mosquito Coast by military force; it had long been the subject of dispute, and was home to a native settlement claimed as a protectorate by the British Empire.
 Indeed, Nicaragua (and before that Spain) had always claimed the Caribbean Coast, but "Zambos" pirates (former African runaway slaves mixed with local Indians) and part of the Misquito Indians (probably with the Sumos and Ramas as well), together with the military support of the British Marines, tried to create a free, English-speaking settlement under British protection.
-(Greytown, nowadays Puerto Zelaya).
+(Greytown, now San Juan de Nicaragua).
 This is similar to the cases of Belize and Guatemala, except that Belize has been an independent nation since 1981.
 Zelaya's aggressive attitude paid off, and the United Kingdom, which probably did not wish to go to war over this distant land, recognized Nicaraguan seizure of the area.
 The strategic value of this land led to the name "Vía del Tránsito" ("Route of Traffic").
-Both the United Kingdom and the USA wanted the control of this route, which connected the Caribbean Sea to the Pacific Coast across the San Juan River and Lake Nicaragua.
-At this point, the Panama Canal did not exist, and the USA was rising as a new continental power.
+Both the United Kingdom and US wanted the control of this route, which connected the Caribbean Sea to the Pacific Coast across the San Juan River and Lake Nicaragua.
+At this point, the Panama Canal did not exist, and the US was rising as a new continental power.

+Zelaya harbored liberal Honduran dissidents, helping one of them (Policarpo Bonilla) attempt to oust Honduran president Domingo Vásquez.